 I now needed sparkly clean toilets, and floors swept every day.
 My house would be CLEAN! cleaner than it ever had been! because I couldn’t stand even the faint resemblance to the filth I saw in THEIR house!
 I’m not sure if “traumatized” by their filth is the right term, but it was something like it.

-And while I was forced to constantly deal with the filth they brought it into my house, constantly cleaning day and night for weeks, dealing with the mess and bad hygiene and cockroaches and lice and laundry on the floor and allergy medication left in reach of the children and bathroom cleanups every time somebody used it–
+They all lived in my house for six weeks.
+And while I was forced to constantly deal with the filth they brought into my house, constantly cleaning day and night for weeks, dealing with the mess and bad hygiene and cockroaches and lice and laundry on the floor and allergy medication left in reach of the children and bathroom cleanups every time somebody used it–

 Tracy was constantly hostile to me, showering me with insults which should have led to her getting kicked out the door.
 And she then tried to force me to grovel to her for her forgiveness and approval, because she twisted my treatment of her into something it was not, and her own treatment of me into sweetness and light.

 Things were so bad that the only reason I can think of for staying friends with them for so long, was Richard’s hold over me.
 I could not imagine life without him.

 Table of Contents

 - Bullying of an introvert and probable NVLDer